firehol/website/content/installing/redhat.md

 ==========================

-Newer versions of RedHat do not carry the FireHOL packages because there is no packaager.
+Newer versions of RedHat do not carry the FireHOL packages because there is no packager.
 If you want to help that effort, these links might help:

 * [Existing pkgdb entry](https://admin.fedoraproject.org/pkgdb/package/rpms/firehol/)
 * [Wiki page on joining the maintainers](https://fedoraproject.org/wiki/Join_the_package_collection_maintainers)